 International

-Welcome to the UFR STAPS International Relations Office website!
+Welcome to the website of the International Relations Office of the UFR STAPS.

-Our international policy enables many students to spend one or more semesters or internships at foreign universities in Europe and beyond.
-University exchanges of students and lecturers are one of the University's priorities, and the STAPS International Relations Office pays particular attention to the quality of the reception and follow-up of student exchanges.
+The international policy allows many students to complete one or more semesters of study or internships at partner universities in Europe and beyond.
+As academic exchanges for students and faculty members are one of the University's priorities, the STAPS International Relations Office pays particular attention to the quality of the welcome and follow-up of mobility programs.

-Thanks to the many cooperation programs with the STAPS UFR, enjoy an international experience rich in discovery!
+Thanks to the many cooperation programs with the UFR STAPS, enjoy an international experience rich in discovery!

 The International Relations Office only handles requests from Bachelor's and Master's students.

-In view of the health situation, requests for information are mainly made by email or telephone, and face-to-face visits are by appointment only.
+In view of the health situation, requests for information are mainly made by email or telephone, and visits in person are by appointment only.

-The Faculty of STAPS understands the importance of international experiences to your academic, career and personnal development.
-Through our international policy we offer students numerous possibilities to undertake a study period or an internship in our partner universities overseas.
-The mobility of students and scholars is one of the University's priorities, and the goal of the International Office is to provide them comprehensive support and advisory services.
+The Faculty of STAPS understands the importance of international experiences to your academic, career, and personal development.
+Through our international policy, we offer students numerous possibilities to undertake a study period or an internship at our partner universities overseas.
+The mobility of students and scholars is one of the University's priorities, and the goal of the International Office is to provide them with comprehensive support and advisory services.

 With the numerous partnership agreements of the Faculty of STAPS, get the most out of your international experience!